Table of contents

 We sold our home in Bentley Park and started building a new house at Kewarra Beach.
 It was a difficult financial decision, but in every other way, the move opened up a world of opportunities.
-Our house was finished a few weeks before the opening of the University.
+Our house was finished a few weeks before the opening of the new University Campus.
 A fresh start at last!

-It became apparent to me that the only reason I could live independently in the community was because I had Jenny caring for me.
+It was apparent to me that the only reason I could live independently in the community was because I had Jenny caring for me.
 I asked myself, “What about other people with disabilities?”

-Things were not right!
-I was very passionate about people with disabilities being included in the community.
-On a personal level, I was also frustrated with so many of us being denied access to shops and businesses, by simply not being able to get in.
+I could see things were not right!
+Consequently, I became passionate about people with disabilities being included in the community.
+I was also frustrated with so many of us being denied access to shops, businesses, and some public services, by simply not being able to get in.
 This was not good enough!

-I became an advocate for other people with disabilities, determined to address the injustice and discrimination I saw.
-Support work is crucial to enable people with disabilities to experience the quality of life enjoyed by other members of the community.
-People with disabilities should have the same human rights as other people.
+During the 1990’s I became a passionate advocate for people with disabilities.
+I was determined to address the injustice and discrimination I saw everywhere.
+It was a core value of mine that people with disabilities should experience the same or a similar quality of life to that enjoyed by other members of the community.
+People with disabilities have the same human rights as other people.

-The very concept of community should have diversity at its heart.
+The very concept of community must have ‘diversity’ at its heart.
 Healthy communities include young people and old people, white people and black people, gay people and straight people.
-And I was damn sure a community should include people with disabilities!
-I volunteered (in various capacities) to serve on a number of organisations committed to speaking out for inclusion.
+Above all, I was sure a community should include people with disabilities!
+Consequently, I volunteered to serve on a number of organisations committed to speaking out for inclusion.

-For example, I served as the Queensland Network Officer of the Australian Quadriplegic Association (AQA).
-For several years I reported on disability related issues and concerns in Queensland.
+I served as the Queensland Network Officer of the Australian Quadriplegic Association (AQA) for several years.
+I reported on disability related issues and concerns in Queensland.
 This position with AQA involved lobbying Government to improve funding and the quality of service provision.
+I certainly grew the organisation and gained recognition from the AQA Board.
 In 1998 I was elected as a Director of AQA, becoming the first person outside of NSW to sit on the Board.
 AQA later became Spinal Cord Injuries Australia (SCIA).

-Prior to 1997, all accommodation support in the Cairns area had been administered either by church-run organisations or the Endeavour Foundation.
+Prior to 1997, all accommodation support in Cairns for people with a disability had been administered either by church-run organisations or the Endeavour Foundation.
 A quadriplegic friend, Gail Harris, and I decided we wanted a local grass-roots provider that gave us agency.
 We adopted the mantra ‘nothing about us without us’.

 Following extensive discussions with the Department of Families, Youth and Community Care, service providers, and consumers, Far North Queensland Independent Living Support Association (FNQILSA) was formed.
-We recruited a local woman, Julie Fry, to be the manager.
+We recruited a local woman, Julie Fry, to be the manager of our new service.